Data annotation

 ManualAccept: the

-manually accepts each task resultsCustomAccept: the
+model_creatormanually accepts each task resultsCustomAccept: the

-can implement custom methods for automatically validating the results.
+model_creatorcan implement custom methods for automatically validating the results.

 Once the results are validated, the

-or the automatic validation procedure can either accept or reject the results, using respectivelyaccept_task_results()
+model_creatoror the automatic validation procedure can either accept or reject the results, using respectivelyaccept_task_results()orreject_task_results().Accepting the results issues the payment to the contributor.

 Last updated